zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/market-basket-analysis/adw/adw.md

     Compartment - < whichever compartment you are working out of >
     Display name - AprioriLab
-    Workload Type - Data Warehous
+    Workload Type - Data Warehouse
     Deployment Type - Shared Infrastructure
     Database Version - 19c
     OCPU count - 1
     Storage (TB) - 1
     Password - We will set the admin password to 'Welcome12345'.
-Feel free to change it as desired, but make sure to save this password as we will need it later.
+Feel free to change it as desired, but make sure to save this password as you will need it later.
     Access Type - Allow secure access from everywhere Choose a license type - License Included